Is Yelling In The Workplace Harassment? Is It Allowed?

 A single instance of yelling when a person is in severe distress is technically not illegal.
 Also, your boss showing aggression towards you can be a sign that they see you as a threat.

 However, speaking from experience here, companies and organizations with policies and cultures that are centered around well-being and clear communication will absolutely not tolerate such behavior and would take immediate action.

 Is your boss allowed to yell at you?

 Is your boss's yelling considered harassment?
 Again, it will be indeed considered harassment if it matches the legal definition in your state or country.

 When it comes to the very act of yelling itself, technically, there is no legal prohibition against bosses yelling at their employees.
 What matters is the circumstances around the situation.

-For example, it may be considered discriminatory and insensitive if your boss is yelling only at women, African-Americans, or people with disabilities.
+For example, it may be discriminatory and insensitive if your boss is yelling only at women, African-Americans, or people with disabilities.